Can Too Much Sex Cause Carpal Tunnel?

-The possible relationship was first raised by
+The relationship was first raised by

 occupational risk factors like working with vibrating equipment, lifting heavy loads, etc. Of the 8 non-occupational risk factors, 4 could be attributed to changes in a person's frequency of having sexual intercourse.
 How that association is linked is outlined below.